 Note: The signing provider is asserting that their customer can “legitimately” insert the number that appears as the calling party (i.e., the caller-id).
 The legitimacy of the telephone number(s) the originator of the call can use is subject to signer specific policy, but could use mechanisms such as the following:

-The number was assigned to this customer by the signing provider.
+The number was assigned to this customer by the signing service provider.

 This number is one of a range of numbers assigned to an enterprise or wholesale customer.

-The customer previously demonstrated they were entitled to assert this number through a second factor (e.g. code validation) or automated validation process with a third-party telephone number owner.
-For example, they may have entered a code that was texted to the number, thereby demonstrating that they had access to this number.
+The signing service provider has ascertained that the customer is authorized to use a number (e.g. by business agreement or evidence the customer has access to use the number).
+This includes numbers assigned by another service provider.

+The number is not permanently assigned to an individual customer but the signing provider can track the use of the number by a customer for certain calls or during a certain timeframe.

 Note: ultimately it is up to service provider policy to decide what constitutes “legitimate right to assert a number” but the service provider’s reputation in various data analytics may be directly dependent on how rigorous they have been.